PithomLabs/pithomlabs.github.io/content/_index.md

 The integration of the Restate Go SDK with traditional Golang web frameworks, databases, and distributed systems introduces fundamental pain points primarily centered around enforcing **durability** and **determinism**—principles that often conflict with native Go concurrency, external side effects, and typical microservice patterns.

-Here are the key pain points and the required adaptations per do's and don't at the [Restate Go framework Rea](https://github.com/pithomlabs/rea)
+Here are the key pain points and the required adaptations per do's and don'ts at the [Restate Go framework Rea](https://github.com/pithomlabs/rea)

 ---